symfony-si/symfony-docs-sl/components/intl.rst

         $ php -i | grep ICU
         ICU version => 4.2.1

-    Then fix the ICU component in your composer.json file to a matching version:
+    Then fix the Icu component in your ``composer.json`` file to a matching version:

     .. code-block:: json